Daria: Reap-Eat-View

 Daria_and_Tom.jpg

-This change is extremely apparent when Daria starts dating Tom, because she often lashes out at him for no reason other than she's an angsty teenager.
+This change is extremely apparent when Daria starts dating Tom because she often lashes out at him for no reason other than she's an angsty teenager.
 In some instances, the argument Tom had in his defense called out the very things that were so irritating about this change in her.
 I'm paraphrasing, but essentially he says in response to her being upset about them not going out on more extravagant dates, "Part of why I like you is because you aren't the typical girl who is interested in all that stuff."
 It's almost like Tom was voicing the opinions of the viewers, or me at least.
-This shift to make Daria act like a "typical girl," based on someone's expectations of how girls act, caused me to lose my love of Daria a bit and get annoyed with her behavior for how fickle and immature she suddenly started behaving towards the end of the series.
+This shift to make Daria act like a "typical girl," based on someone's expectations of how girls act, caused me to lose my love for Daria a bit and get annoyed with her behavior for how fickle and immature she suddenly started behaving towards the end of the series.

 Does it Hold up?

-I realize that last section was a lengthy bit of nitpicking, but in my overall opinion of the show, it doesn't change the fact that Daria is still one of my favorite shows from my youth.
+I realize that the last section was a lengthy bit of nitpicking, but in my overall opinion of the show, it doesn't change the fact that Daria is still one of my favorite shows from my youth.
 Despite the things that annoyed me at the end, Daria has managed to actually make me like it more without nostalgia playing a factor.
 The jokes are much funnier to me, now that I understand them better, and the topics tackled in the show hold a lot more weight.

 In fact, the topics of the show stand up surprisingly well.
-A fair amount of the time, shows or movies from the 90's will show their age in the style and dialogue of the characters.
+A fair amount of the time, shows or movies from the 90s will show their age in the style and dialogue of the characters.
 Daria manages to avoid most of the trappings that would make it feel dated.
 They still talk about the internet using terms like "The Net," and there is the occasional reference that is out of date, but the rest of the show seems like it could have been released only a few years ago.

 daria-150x150.jpg